 Get to know the Summer Fellows on the Summer Fellows Blog.

 To support The Columbus Foundation’s Summer Fellowship Program, the Green Funds have provided an opportunity for a dedicated Fellow to support an environmental cause or effort.
-Green Fellows have been placed with Friends of the Lower Olentangy Watershed (FLOW) working on the creation of a backyard conservation education module (2010); Green Columbus creating a Green Schools Network emphasizing recycling (2011); and the Broad Street Presbyterian Church’s food pantry working on improving systems to ensure operation is more environmentally friendly (2012).
+Green Fellows have been placed with Friends of the Lower Olentangy Watershed (FLOW) working on the creation of a backyard conservation education module; Green Columbus creating a Green Schools Network emphasizing recycling; the Broad Street Presbyterian Church’s food pantry working on improving systems to ensure operation is more environmentally friendly; and a project with the Ohio Environmental Council.

 Support Programs and Initiatives Making a Difference